V/Line: As a government authority

-On 1 July 1983, the State Transport Authority and a range of other transport bodies were created, when the Transport Act 1983 came into effect.
-The new authority replaced VicRail, and established the V/Line operating brand for both country passenger and freight.
-The VicRail orange and silver "teacup' livery used on passenger rolling stock was replaced in August 1983 by an orange and grey livery.
-The white and green V/Line logo was launched on Sunday 21 August 1983 by the transport minister, Steve Crabb, at Spencer Street station, with special trains running to Essendon to mark the occasion.
-This was altered when on 1 July 1989 the Transport (Amendment) Act took effect, merging the State Transport Authority with the Metropolitan Transit Authority to form the Public Transport Corporation (PTC).
-The relationship between the country V/Line and suburban "The Met" brands was blurred, with the Sprinter trains delivered in the 1993-1995 period appearing in PTC colours but with both PTC and V/Line logos.
+On 1 July 1983, the State Transport Authority and a range of other transport bodies were created when the Transport Act 1983 came into effect.
+The new authority replaced VicRail and established the V/Line operating brand for both country passenger and freight.
+The VicRail orange and silver "teacup" livery used on passenger rolling stock was replaced in August 1983 by an orange and grey livery.
+The white and green V/Line logo was launched on 21 August 1983 by the transport minister, Steve Crabb, at Spencer Street station, with special trains running to Essendon to mark the occasion.
+This was altered on 1 July 1989 when the Transport (Amendment) Act took effect, merging the State Transport Authority with the Metropolitan Transit Authority to form the Public Transport Corporation (PTC).
+The relationship between the country V/Line and "The Met" suburban brands was blurred, with the Sprinter trains delivered in the 1993–1995 period appearing in PTC colours but with both PTC and V/Line logos.

 On 30 April 1984, the first V/Line country coach service commenced with a daily Melbourne to Mildura service being introduced, replacing services formerly operated by Ansett Pioneer and Holidaymakers of Mildura.
 It was operated under contract by Holidaymakers and Mildura Bus Lines.
 On 2 December 1984, the Speedlink service was introduced.
 This involved a road coach operating from Adelaide via Albury where it connected with the State Rail Authority's Riverina XPT to Sydney.